nischal-shetty2/CryptoVoter/README.md

 # CryptoVoter

-A webapp where the user gets to vote based on what they think direction of market will be!
-We can also understand the market sentiments through this tool
+A webapp where the user gets to vote based on what you think the direction of market will be!
+We can also understand the market sentiments through the stats

 ## Getting Started